UWIS dive: Group dive under the ice cover

 20190120_uwis_juhani_0002.jpg

-The photos below show the placement of UWIS units and the pleasures of group diving.
+The images below highlight the setup of UWIS units and the camaraderie of group diving.

 SUNP0015mod.jpg